Rise to Success: Career Highlights of Jordan Clarkson

 On August 25, 2014, Jordan Clarkson officially signed with the Los Angeles Lakers.

-In 2014, Jordan Clarkson entered the NBA draft, forgoing his senior year in college.
-He was selected by the Washington Wizards in the second round and immediately traded to the Los Angeles Lakers.
+In 2014, Jordan Clarkson entered the NBA draft and was selected by the Washington Wizards.
+He was immediately traded to the Los Angeles Lakers.

 In August 2015, Jordan Clarkson visited the Philippines to observe the training of Gilas and fulfill commitments as an endorser of Smart Communications.